 The FDA recommends an internal temperature of 165℉ for all poultry.
 However, when taking a temperature reading, the location of your thermometer probe is crucial.

-- As recommended by the FDA’s article on Proper Thermometer Placement, if cooking a whole bird you should take the temperature at the thickest part of the thigh, without touching the bone.
+- As recommended by the FDA’s article on Kitchen Thermometers, if cooking a whole bird you should take the temperature at the thickest part of the thigh, without touching the bone.

 - If you’re cooking individual parts of chicken, be sure to test the thickest section.
 If your chicken parts are unevenly thick or irregularly shaped, it’s recommended to test in several different places to make sure that it is evenly cooked throughout.